 Richards Industries is the parent company of six distinct industrial product lines: Jordan Valve, Steriflow Valve, Marwin Valve, LowFlow Valve, Hex Valve, and Bestobell Steam Traps.
-Their key markets include chemical, petrochemical, pharmaceutical and food processing industries as well as paper products, tire and rubber, machinery and electrical equipment, transportation equipment and energy industries.
-Their global network of representatives and distributors are their customers’ most valuable resource with over two hundred representatives throughout the world.
+Their key markets include chemical, petrochemical, pharmaceutical, and food processing industries as well as paper products, tire and rubber, machinery and electrical equipment, transportation equipment, and energy industries.
+Their global network of representatives and distributors is their customers’ most valuable resource with over two hundred representatives throughout the world.

 Richards Industries meets customer needs with a wide range of new and proven manufacturing technologies.
-Complete in-house CNC machining, painting, assembly and testing, along with material traceability and extensive quality procedures assures that Richards Industries products exceeds expectations.
-Over 100,000 square feet are devoted to CNC turning centers, vertical machining centers, milling machines and drill presses.
-Custom engineering and an exceptional veteran work force are the foundation to their superior manufacturing capabilities.
+Complete in-house CNC machining, painting, assembly, and testing, along with material traceability and extensive quality procedures assures that Richards Industries products exceed expectations.
+Over 100,000 square feet are devoted to CNC turning centers, vertical machining centers, milling machines, and drill presses.
+Custom engineering and an exceptional veteran workforce are the foundation of their superior manufacturing capabilities.
 The plant, located in Cincinnati, Ohio, currently employs 145 total employees with 87 working in production, earning an average loaded hourly salary of $16.90.